gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 After all, the goal is also to gain additional developers, and stop being the only person who can even touch this code.

 I also seriously considered Go, but after doing a prototype, I was doubtful the many limitations of CGO would allow us to achieve the rewrite.
-Other teammates also had concerns on how the performance would look like on low-end Android and Linux devices, especially 32 bits, having essentially two garbage collectors running concurrenctly, the JVM one and the Go one.
+Other teammates also had concerns on how the performance and battery usage would look like on low-end Android and Linux devices, especially 32 bits, having essentially two garbage collectors running concurrenctly, the JVM one and the Go one.

 ## Keeping buy-in